rohilrao/ollama-benchmark/docs/starting_containers.md

    - Modelfile (model instructions - including system prompt, context length etc. - that can be overwritten at run time)
    - model_tag.txt (this is the name you use to actually call a model at runtime: for example: mistral-small3.2:24b)

-* the model_tag.txt is required by our script to build the models
+* All the three file types are required mandatorily by our script for creating a model.

 NOTE: Please use the same naming convention whenever you add a new model.